italia/spid-cie-oidc-docs/docs/en/termini_acronimi.rst

     * - **Trust Anchor**
       - Entity handled by the Federation Authority that represents the Federation, its configuration and the trust root.
     * - **Intermediate Entity** or **Intermediary**
-      - An Intermediate Entity (SA), facilitates entering the Federation and CAN handle the functionalities on behalf of its subordinate (Aggregated) entities.
+      - An Intermediate Entity (SA), facilitates entering the Federation and CAN handle the functionalities on behalf of its subordinate (Aggregated) Entities.
 Inside the Federation, an SA publishes its own configuration and the Entity statements of its subordinates, according to the rules defined by the Federation.
     * - **Leaf Entity** or **Leaf**
       - Entity defined by the OIDC protocol as Relying Party and OpenID Provider.
     * - **Entity**